namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 # 6/5/2020 - Discussion:Kotlin and Spring Boot
 Kotlin is a language I discovered when investigating Android app development.
 I'm fairly familiar with Java and initially felt there was no point in learning another language.
-But I started going through some courses and the more I learned about Kotlin, the more I began to like it.
+But I started going through a udacity [course](https://www.udacity.com/course/kotlin-bootcamp-for-programmers--ud9011) and the more I learned about Kotlin, the more
+I began to like it.
 Kotlin feels like a language that was designed by programmers and a lot of the language features are ideas I've wished were in other languages.
 Google also now supports Kotlin as an official android language which gives it more weight.
+The course itself was a little... cringe-worthy... to a fault.
+I couldn't tell if it was intentional for satire or the instructors just lacked charisma.
+But the material was excellent.

 Kotlin's JVM backend is also a benefit.
 [Clojure](clojure.org) is a language I've wanted to experiment with for some time.
 Like Haskell, clojure is a massive departure from what I'm used to, and building standalone applications in Clojure could be unecessarily arduous for me.
 I could support it with Java, but I don't like Java that much.
-But I like Kotlin a lot, and it could be a way to support my clojure experiments.
+But I like Kotlin a lot, and it could help support my clojure experiments.

 One question that might come up here is "Why not Scala?".
 I've held a low key interest in Scala for some time.
 It's supposed to combine functional programming with a more traditional